 Mercer Arboretum and Botanic Gardens Trail is a 1.3 mile lightly trafficked loop trail located near Humble, Texas that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible year-round.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash